-Periorbital and Malar Edema 6 Weeks Post Injection of Radiesse in My Cheeks?
+Periorbital and Malar Edema 6 Weeks Post Injection of Radiesse in My Cheeks.
+Is this swelling due to presence of foreign body?

 How long will swelling last after Radiesse in periorbital area?